 The second experiment included a visual tuning task, during which the same images that were used in the preceding memory task were presented repeatedly without an episodic memory component.
 This approach has been traditionally used to detect neurons responding to specific concepts or categories (Florian, Rodrigo xx) and allowed us to exclude all episodes that contained an image which reliably evoked a HFP increase during a visual tuning task.
-We defined Concept Specific Microwires (CSM) as any microwire with a significant increase of HFP in any of 19 overlapping 100ms time bins following the image presentation across all six repetitions in comparison to a 500ms pre-stimulus baseline period using a Mann-Whitney U test (see Methods).
+We defined Concept Specific Microwires (CSW) as any microwire with a significant increase of HFP in any of 19 overlapping 100ms time bins following the image presentation across all six repetitions in comparison to a 500ms pre-stimulus baseline period using a Mann-Whitney U test (see Methods).
 We carried out the analysis twice, once with the typically used cut-off threshold of p = 0.0005 and again with a more liberal cut-off threshold of p = 0.05.
 Note that no corrections were made for testing multiple images for tunings, thus making a threshold of p = 0.05 very liberal.
-No CSMs were detected at p = 0.0005; however, when the threshold was lowered to p = 0.05, we found a significant number of CSMs (86 out of 344 microwires, p = 0.005, permutation test).
-Because no CSMs were detected at a cut-off of p = 0.0005, no episodes were excluded in the ESW analysis.
+No CSWs were detected at p = 0.0005; however, when the threshold was lowered to p = 0.05, we found a significant number of CSWs (86 out of 344 microwires, p = 0.005, permutation test).
+Because no CSWs were detected at a cut-off of p = 0.0005, no episodes were excluded in the ESW analysis.
 In experiment 2 we replicated our prior results and found a significant number of ESWs (n = 52 out of 344 microwires, p = 0.003).
-We then repeated the ESW analysis, this time excluding episodes with significant CSM activity at a threshold of p = 0.05.
+We then repeated the ESW analysis, this time excluding episodes with significant CSW activity at a threshold of p = 0.05.
 Despite this threshold change, we identified a significant number of ESWs (n = 50 out of 344 microwires, p = 0.001).
-Of note, although the more liberal CSM threshold led to the identification of fewer ESWs the resultant p-value is lower.
+Of note, although the more liberal CSW threshold led to the identification of fewer ESWs the resultant p-value is lower.
 This is because the reduced threshold is also applied when determining the number of permuted ESWs (i.e., ESWs expected by under the null hypothesis).

 In summary, we discovered a memory code in the form of a HFP reinstatement between encoding and retrieval of individual episodes across two independent experiments.
-Although we were unable to detect any CSM activity using the traditionally used threshold, we detected a significant number of CSMs with a more liberal threshold.
-Importantly, our findings could not be accounted for by a content-specific code (i.e., CSMs).
+Although we were unable to detect any CSW activity using the traditionally used threshold, we detected a significant number of CSWs with a more liberal threshold.
+Importantly, our findings could not be accounted for by a content-specific code (i.e., CSWs).

 HFP correlates with ESN and single neuron firing